AwesomestCode/debatewiki/source/index.rst

       Parts of a Case
       ^^^
-      Covers the different parts of a case, including: the resolution, the value, the value criterion, contentions, and responses.
+      Covers the different parts of a case, including: the resolution, uniqueness, links, impacts, and more.

    .. grid-item-card::
       :link: /docs/flowing/index